capa-cloud/capa-java/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Discussion
-about: Start a discussion for cloud-runtimes-jvm
+about: Start a discussion for Capa
 title: ''
 labels: kind/discussion
 assignees: ''